The Semiconductor Shortage and Its Effect on Healthcare

 What about the patients and the healthcare workers that deal with the damn virus themselves?

 Hospitals are powered by technology.
-It ain’t the dark ages anymore, we actually have equipment to deal with a pandemic this time.
+It ain’t the dark ages anymore, we actually have the equipment to deal with a pandemic this time.
 As cases grow each day, doctors and nurses are left to treat not only COVID-19 patients, but also any other sicknesses the world has already been dealing with for years.

-Manpower is already shrinking due to burnout or the high risks of being a healthcare worker, and medical equipment is also becoming more and more harder to come by.
+Manpower is already shrinking due to burnout or the high risks of being a healthcare worker, and medical equipment is also becoming harder and harder to come by.
 Patients who are at critical states in need of treatments have no choice but to wait till supplies allow it.
 The world just can’t keep up with all of it.